-There are various ways kung paano mag-devotion (how to do devotion) but in this blog, we will talk about how to do devotion (paano mag-devotion) using the SOAP method.
+You might be asking: how do you do devotions?
+Well, there are various ways on how to do devotions (paano mag-devotion) but in this blog, we will talk about how to do it (paano mag-devotion) using the SOAP method.

 Why It’s Important to Do Devotion